-A.C.L.U.
-Internship Program' 8

-Environmental Law Clinic 6

-Externship Program 3

-Hofstra Law Review 2-6

-Independent Study 2-6

-International Property Investment Journal 2-6

-Labor Law Journal 34 2-6

-Moot Court Board 2

-National Moot Court Team 2

-Neighborhood Law Office:

-Advocacy for the Elderly Clinic (one year program) +5

-Criminal Justice Program 4 +6

-Federal Litigation Program (one year program) 4 +4

-General Practice Course 3-11

-Upper Class Moot Court Program 2

-Footnotes of Applicable Rules

-- 1. This course is limited to three students per semester.
-During any semester in which this course is elected, the student must also elect at least one classroom course and the combined credits of the non-classroom course and the classroom course(s) must equal at least twelve credit hours.

-- During any semester in which this course is elected, the student must also elect at least one classroom course and the combined credits of the non-classroom course and the classroom course(s) must equal at least twelve credit hours.

-- 3. During any semester in which credit for this course is awarded, the student must also elect at least ten classroom credit hours.

-- Information is available from the Registrar's Office concerning credits and conditions for taking these courses.

-- 5. The maximum number of Independent Study credit hours which a student may elect is six.
+- This course is limited to three students per semester.
+During any semester in which this course is elected, the student must also elect at least one classroom course and the combined credits of the non-classroom course and the classroom course(s) must equal at least twelve credits. - During any semester in which this course is elected, the student must also elect at least one classroom course and the combined credits of the non-classroom course and the classroom course(s) must equal at least twelve credit hours. - During any semester in which credit for this course is awarded, the student must also elect at least ten classroom credit hours. - 4.
+Information is available from the Registrar's Office concerning credits and conditions for taking these courses. - 5.
+The maximum number of Independent Study credit hours which a student may elect is six.
 No more than four credit hours may be elected in one semester and no separate election can be made for less than two credit hours.
 During any semester in which an Independent Study is elected, the student must also elect at least ten classroom credit hours.
 Independent Study programs may be elected by a student as an individual project or a joint project with other students.
-The decision to accept a proposed Independent Study program is completely at the discretion of the Faculty Member requested to supervise the program.
-No registration for Independent Study will be final until a Faculty Member has agreed to the appropriate credit hours and signified in writing his willingness to supervise it.
+The decision to accept a proposed Independent Study program is at the discretion of the regular faculty member who supervises the program.
+No registration for Independent Study will be final until a regular faculty member has agreed to the appropriate credit hours and signified in writing a willingess to supervise it.
 Such writing must be filed before the time to add or drop a course expires.

-DESCRIPTION OF THE SECOND AND THIRD YEAR COURSES\
+DESCRIPTION OF THE SECOND AND THIRD YEAR COURSES